nicklafarge/OrPytal/README.md

 # OrPytal

-OrPytal is an Python package for orbital mechanics.
+OrPytal is a Python package for orbital mechanics.
 It began as a pet project to find a way to easily create two-body orbits and states, without needt of parameters.
 For example, what if you wanted to know what an orbit would look like with a particular radius of apoapsis and specific energy?
 How about semilatus rectum and eccentricity?
 OrPytal makes these problems trivial and syntactically easy.

+While this has been a fun project to sporadically work on, it is not something that I am actively working on.

 ## A quick example